Izo Hashimoto

-Izo Hashimoto (橋本 以蔵, Hashimoto Izō) is a Japanese screenwriter and film director.
+Izo Hashimoto (橋本 以蔵, Hashimoto Izō) was a Japanese screenwriter and film director.

 Biography

 In 1984, Hashimoto made his directorial debut with the independent film Pasokon Wars Isami, after which he began writing for television with the hit drama series Sukeban Deka.

 He co-wrote the screenplays for Katsuhiro Otomo's Akira and Shinji Aoyama's EM Embalming.

+Hashimoto died of rectal cancer on May 12, 2026 at the age of 72.